eduxing/career_pages_watchdog_llm/README.md

 ## License

-This project is property of Xing and authored by Eduardo Escartí.
+This project is property of Xing and authored by Eduardo Escartí and shall not be copied.